 But if you have an idea of what you want to make, and what type of flavors you’re looking for– when it taste right to you, you’ll definitely know it.
 And I can’t entirely knock recipes because they aren’t all that bad.
 They do help us with understanding proportions and ratios when it comes to cooking.
 Too much liquid might bomb a recipe, while too much of this or that seasoning can throw the flavors completely off.

 My recipes are designed to be guidelines for you to create your own dish, based on inspiration from the flavors you’re seeking or in the dishes I’ve made!
 Also, all the recipes you’ll find on my site were developed by me unless otherwise noted 🙂

 You can follow them exactly as they are, or you can add more of, leave out or substitute something — I’ve created them to let you know where and when this is possible.
 They are also designed to be super easy to follow — some ingredients don’t even include exact measurements!

 Again, the point is to have fun and MAKE IT YOUR OWN!

 This is especially important for those of you who are newly vegan.
 One of the biggest turn-offs for new vegans is not knowing what to eat — people start missing the flavors and textures of everything they used to eat.

-Think about it: if the food you made as a carnivore didn’t taste good, you wouldn’t eat it right?
+Think about it: if the food you made as an omnivore didn’t taste good you wouldn’t eat it right?

 So what makes being vegan any different?